baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 to prepare for future states and actions or states and actions we have yet to discover?
 We can add a wildcard term, epsilon, that is compared to a randomly generated number if the number is less than epsilon, explore, otherwise exploit (follow the Q gradient).
-There are two main methods of exploration that I have read about:
+There are two main methods of exploration that I am aware of:

 1. In the explore mode choose a random action.
 This is typically coupled with a reduction of epsilon per step, so that the agent explores less as time goes on.